blakewaldner/twitter-bio-privacy/README.md

 # twitter-bio-privacy
-Twitter Bio/Privacy Status Monitor to notify clients of limited merchandise releases
+Request-based Java application leveraging threads, API integration, HTML scraping, and OCR techniques to monitor and notify users of limited merchandise released via Twitter

+(Source code was lost with a hardware failure and recovered from a decompiling the program jar file, comments unavailable/some formatting may look odd)